Sulfuric acid: Distillation of pyrite

-Sulfuric acid created by John Roebuck's process approached a 65% concentration.
+Sulfuric acid created by Roebuck's process approached a 65% concentration.
 Later refinements to the lead chamber process by French chemist Joseph Louis Gay-Lussac and British chemist John Glover improved concentration to 78%.
 However, the manufacture of some dyes and other chemical processes require a more concentrated product.
 Throughout the 18th century, this could only be made by dry distilling minerals in a technique similar to the original alchemical processes.
 Pyrite (iron disulfide, FeS2) was heated in air to yield iron(II) sulfate, FeSO4, which was oxidized by further heating in air to form iron(III) sulfate, Fe2(SO4)3, which, when heated to 480 °C, decomposed to iron(III) oxide and sulfur trioxide, which could be passed through water to yield sulfuric acid in any concentration.
 However, the expense of this process prevented the large-scale use of concentrated sulfuric acid.

 Contact process

 In 1831, British vinegar merchant Peregrine Phillips patented the contact process, which was a far more economical process for producing sulfur trioxide and concentrated sulfuric acid.
 Today, nearly all of the world's sulfuric acid is produced using this method.

 In the early to mid 19th century "vitriol" plants existed, among other places, in Prestonpans in Scotland, Shropshire and the Lagan Valley in County Antrim, Northern Ireland, where it was used as a bleach for linen.
-Early bleaching of linen was done using lactic acid from sour milk but this was a slow process and the use of vitriol sped up the bleaching process.
+Early bleaching of linen was done using lactic acid from sour milk, but this was a slow process; the use of vitriol sped up the bleaching process.